Greetings all my feline friends… pedigreed or not. Ever heard of a cat registry? If not, here’s some interesting info I uncovered for you…

 “Genotypic” & “Phenotypic” Cat Registries

 A “genotypic” registry focuses on the genetic makeup of purebred cats.
-This helps with keeping breeds healthy and free of genetic defects.
+This helps keep breeds healthy and free of genetic defects.

 A “phenotypic” registry recognizes crossbreed cats as long as they fit observable standards.